Ahsome/NIMA-Notes/UQ/Tutorials/Year 3 - Gen med/Schizophrenia - CCRD.md

 ---
 # Overall Notes:
 - Onset is **key** for diagnosis of mental health conditions, do not skip or make it slow
+- For medications, trial at least 2 different medications for at least 6 weeks, and if failed use [[Clozapine]]
 -
 # Schizophrenia:
 - The most important risk factor is genetics